project-anuvaad/COMET-Vendors/README.md

 # COMET-Vendors

-* This repo contains the npm package dependency for the workers module.
+* This repo contains the npm package dependency for the Vendors module.